 Last, we examine the parallel trends assumption by evaluating the effects of MML by year relative to the approval dates.
 Figure 4 plots the coefficients.
 We observe no significant changes in states' borrowing costs between MML and non-MML states in the pre period.
 MML states incur higher borrowing costs on average in the post period starting from year 1.
 Unlike the other post period years, the MML coefficients observed in years 2 and 3 are not significantly different from zero.
-While we are not able to identify any systematic reason for these weaker effects, anecdotally we know that following approval of MML laws, the specific rules and requirements of the law are enacted.
+While we are not able to identify any systematic reason for these weaker effects, anecdotally we know that the specific rules and requirements of the law are enacted following approval of MML laws.
 It is possible that this implementation may have differed from what investors initially anticipated.
 Based on the average coefficient estimates prior to and following our MML approval date, we believe our assumption of parallel trends is reasonable.

 Taken together, the results in Table 3 indicate that MML leads to higher marijuana use and a subsequent increase in state-bond borrowing costs in the range of 7 to 11 bps.
+The economic significance is comparable to that of the newspaper-closure effect (i.e., 5 to 11 basis points) documented by Gao et al. (2019a).
 MML increases states' borrowing costs by \$1.59 million per average state-bond issue, or by \$7.35 million per average state annual issuance.